-“God has done a favour on the believers by sending a Prophet from amongst themselves, who recites His verses, purifies them and teaches them the book and wisdom” (Ale Imran: 164).
+“Allah favoured the believers when He sent them a messenger from among themselves, reciting His verses, purifying them and teaching them the Book and wisdom” (Ale Imran: 164).

-“There has come to you a Prophet from amongst yourselves, your sufferings grieve him, ever anxious about your welfare and for the believers he is most kind and most merciful” (At-Touba: 128).
-Abdullah Yusuf Ali comments on this verse saying “the tender heart of the Teacher is grieved that any among his flock should rush headlong to ruin.
+“A noble Messenger has come to you from among yourselves.
+He’s grieved by your hardships and cares about your well-being, for the believers he is compassionate and kind” (At-Tawbah: 128).
+Abdullah Yusuf Ali comments on this verse saying “the tender heart of the teacher is grieved that any among his flock should rush headlong to ruin.
 He watches ardently over them and whenever any of them show signs of faith, his kindness and mercy surround him and rejoice over him”.

-“We sent you as a mercy for the entire humanity” (Al Anbiya: 107).
+“We sent you, Messenger, as a kindness for all the worlds” (Al Anbiya: 107).

 Oh most beautiful, Oh leader of mankind, To praise you as you deserve is just not possible

-After the almighty God you are the most noble, That is the story in short
+After the Almighty Allah, you are the most noble, that is the story in short

-A Punjabi poet Pir Mehr Ali Shah expressed very aptly this human inability to comprehend fully the magnificence of the Prophet (peace be upon him) when he wrote:
+The Punjabi Saint and poet Pir Mehr Ali Shah expressed very aptly this human inability to comprehend fully the magnificence of the Prophet (peace be upon him) when he wrote:

-However this verse “We only sent you as a mercy for the entire humanity” is comprehensive and precisely summarises all these qualities.
+However, this verse “We sent you, Messenger, as a kindness for all the worlds” is comprehensive and precisely summarises all these qualities.
 It is a mirror, which reflects the wonders of the beloved Prophet (peace be upon him) in its full glory.
 To paraphrase it, the verse says: “O beloved!
 The glorious book, the perfect religion, the noble character, powerful arguments, clear signs and wonderful miracles that we have blessed you with – the purpose of all this is that you can be the mercy for all: those who follow you and those who are strangers”.

 The word Rahma means having pity, compassion and being kind.
-The pity and compassion leads to empathy, which in turn motivates one to be kind.
-The Prophet (peace be upon him) shows empathy – “your suffering grieve him” – and then he is kind, compassionate and merciful.
+The pity and compassion lead to empathy, which in turn motivates one to be kind.
+The Prophet (peace be upon him) shows empathy, “your suffering grieve him” and then he is kind, compassionate and merciful.

 Discriminations of all kinds were questioned, challenged, fought, defeated and eradicated by the advent of this great religion.
-Much greater freedom and choice as well as many more rights were granted to women than had hitherto been thought conceivable.
-Entrenched racial prejudices entwined with various ancient tribal practices and customs were purged away from the ugly face of a primitive, savage, barbaric and backward social order, a social order which thought it perfectly legitimate and acceptable to bury totally innocent and blameless human beings alive just because they were perceived to be of the wrong gender!
-To deracinate such primordial and yet widely established behaviour patterns was not an easy feat and under normal circumstances, would have required eon years to make an iota of difference.
+Much greater freedom and choice, as well as more rights, were granted to women than had hitherto been thought conceivable.
+Entrenched racial prejudices entwined with various ancient tribal practices and customs were purged away from the ugly face of a primitive, savage, barbaric and backward social order, a social order, which thought it perfectly legitimate and acceptable to bury totally innocent and blameless human beings alive just because they were perceived to be of the wrong gender!
+To deracinate such primordial and yet widely established behaviour patterns was not an easy feat and under normal circumstances, would have required aeon years to make an iota of difference.

-We only have to look at the world around us to see how ineffectual and inadequate we ourselves feel when we see the harrowing plight of our Palestinian brethrens or the relentless denigrating of our own religion.
-Our beloved Prophet (peace be upon him) had much much more to contend with in terms of things that were in desperate need of a change in the world and society around him.
-He did not have things like the mass media, Internet bloggs, 24-hour news, propaganda press, monetary resources, social media or any of the modern means of affecting a change at his disposal.
-Yet he was able to bring about and astonishing transformation in how people thought, behaved, lived, worshipped, interacted with others and much more beside all by his profound preaching and incredible persona, a persona which above all else was imbued with compassion and a great sense of justice and fairness.
+We only have to look at the world around us to see how ineffectual and inadequate we ourselves feel when we see the harrowing plight of our Palestinian brethren or the relentless denigrating of our own religion.
+Our beloved Prophet (peace be upon him) had much more to contend with in terms of things that were in desperate need of a change in the world and society around him.
+He did not have things like the mass media, social media, Internet, 24-hour news, propaganda press, monetary resources or any of the modern means of affecting a change at his disposal.
+Yet he was able to bring about an astonishing transformation in how people thought, behaved, lived, worshipped, interacted with others and much more besides all by his profound preaching and incredible persona, a persona which above all else was imbued with compassion and a great sense of justice and fairness.

-Allama Aloosi gives spiritual interpretation of the verse, “He is a mercy for all in the sense that everything derives Divine grace through him, he is the conduct, the channel”.
+Allama Mahmud al-Alusi gives a spiritual interpretation of the verse, “He is a mercy for all in the sense that everything derives Divine grace through him, he is the conduct, the channel”.
 That’s why the Prophet’s (peace be upon him) light was created before the creation of anything else.
 There is a Hadith, which says, “O Jabir!
-God created your Prophet’s light first” and in another Hadith it is narrated that the holy Prophet (peace be upon him) stated that, “Allah is the giver and I am the distributor”.
+God created your Prophet’s light first” and in another Hadith, it is narrated that the Holy Prophet (peace be upon him) stated that, “Allah is the giver and I am the distributor”.

-One of the best Muslim poets and philosopher Mohammed Iqbal expresses very movingly and very eloquently this unique and incomparable status of our beloved Prophet (peace be upon him) in one of his famous poems as follows:
+One of the best Muslim poets and philosopher Allama Muhammed Iqbal expresses very movingly and very eloquently this unique and incomparable status of our beloved Prophet (peace be upon him) in one of his famous poems as follows: